Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Experiments

 In the following, we will use these results as a guide and focus on the most promising methods.
 These include the benchmark IFT, the best-performing CL method EWC, the overall best methods SML and ALG, as well as the model trained from scratch.
 The best update period was one month, closely followed by two months.
 For best performance, a one-month update is used and for a trade-off between performance and computational time, the update period is two months.

 Seasonal variation may affect thermal dynamics modeling, as discussed in Section \ref{ch:concept_drifts}.
 To analyze the effect of seasonality during adaptive learning, we use data unaffected by concept drifts.
 Drifted data could distort outcomes.
 We provide results at a granular level, i.e., for each update step (one month), to illustrate the seasonal performance over time.
-Figure \ref{fig:noChange_over_time} displays the test RMSE averaged over the 8 target buildings, with the variance indicated by the min-max range.
+Figure \ref{fig:noChange_over_time} displays the test MAE averaged over the 8 target buildings, with the variance indicated by the min-max range.
 All methods show some seasonal behavior.
 Winter occurs in the beginning (the first testing period is in February) and then every 12 updating steps thereafter.
 The summer takes place in the opposite time intervals.
 Prediction accuracy is substantially better in the winter than in the summer.
 An explanation for this is that the indoor temperature in the winter is mostly driven by the heat control and the temperature setpoint.
 The indoor temperature typically does not fluctuate much around that setpoint.
 However, in the summer, the outside weather conditions drive the building, as it operates in free-floating conditions.
 This leads to larger temperature deviations and, as a result, to a more difficult prediction task.
 In contrast to the benchmark IFT, all other methods display a trend of increasing performance as they follow an updating strategy.
-This improvement is most evident in summer, while winter errors remain largely stable.
 The trend is visible during the first three years.
-The fourth year is more difficult to predict, likely due to specific weather conditions.
+The fifth year is more difficult to predict, likely due to specific weather conditions.
 The variance of IFT remains constant over time.
 For EWC, the variance decreases slightly, following the performance trend.
 In contrast, SML, ALG, and the model trained from scratch show a stronger reduction in variance.
 After five years, SML and ALG achieve the lowest overall variance among all methods.